 You can start with the following home remedies.
-If they aren’t effective you may wish to confer with a doctor.
+If they aren’t effective, you may wish to confer with a doctor.
 Naturally, you should review all the products you currently use on your hair.
-It’s best to choose natural products that suit your hair type, like the ones in the Kerastase range.
+It’s best to choose natural products that suit your hair type.
+For example, the Kerastase range has many products suitable for helping thinning hair.

 Aloe vera